hushicai/node-phpcgi/README.md

 node-phpcgi
 ===========

-Execute php in node with php-cgi。
+Execute php in node with php-cgi.

 ## quick start